-Using 50-ton hydraulic jacks and shore towers to jack up the steel spans, Hawkins removed the existing limestone piers, and replaced them with new precast sections.
-All repairs were performed between train traffic using eight 5-hour windows.
-The anticipated lifespan of the project is 70 years or more.
+In 2015, a Union Pacific Railroad bridge in Graettinger, Iowa, was failing due to limestone deterioration under 12 piers and needed repair.
+Using 50-ton hydraulic jacks and shore towers to jack up the steel spans, we removed the limestone piers and replaced them with new, precast sections.
+All repairs were performed between train traffic.

 In 2016, we replaced two separate bridges for UPRR (Union and Plattsmouth).
 We had a challenging, 30-day requirement and work was completed during a “blitz” in which miles of track were replaced.
 Due to ongoing train traffic, we were limited to five-hour work windows to install all steel H-piling, and two 20-hour windows to replace the bridges.
 The project required an extremely intricate schedule as we worked alongside the track replacement gang and multiple track replacement machines.